 Flat Stanley is a book written by the late Jeff Brown, about a boy who gets flattened by a bulletin board that falls on him.
 When he wants to visit friends far away, his parents just send him in an envelope!

+Homeschoolers used to have their own version of the project, called Flat Travelers.
 Like Flat Stanley, a Flat Traveler is a laminated paper character (it could be a person but it doesn't have to be) that gets sent to other families for a "visit" and comes home with a log of their adventures, some photos of them in their travels, outings and activities, and sometimes some other souvenirs.
 It's a fun way to learn about geography and history, and to engage in writing and drawing, among other things.
 Not to mention making some friends!
-The Flat Travelers Homeschool group was formed to give homeschool families a group of participants to contact world wide.
-As a member of this group you should be prepared to host Flat Travelers from other families as well.